amraniissam/Anomalie_detection/README.md

 <h3> Results </h3>
 <p>
-First we  plot the normal data (the actual data) and the auto-encoder output (the reconstructed data), the output data will be similar to the normal data but it will not be exactly same that may be some error, as we see below. the normal data that on the red color and the output data (reconstructed data) on blue color, and if we see there are some issues, this is called the reconstruction error it's the difference between the peaks for blue graph and the red graph.
+First I plot the normal data (the actual data) and the auto-encoder output (the reconstructed data), the output data will be similar to the normal data but it will not be exactly same that may be some error, as we see below.
+The normal data with red color and the output data (reconstructed data) on blue color, and if we see there are some issues, this is called the reconstruction error, it's the difference between the peaks for blue graph and the red graph.
 For normal data fitting is very well because our model was trained on normal data.
     <div align="center">
      <img src="/img/normal_prediction.png">